 Iodine is an element that humans need for proper development and growth.
 Iodine is used by the thyroid gland to make essential hormones that support body functions.
 An iodine deficiency can result in serious health issues.
 Have you had a severe reaction after taking iodine?
 Are you wondering if you are allergic to iodine and whether or not you should take it?

-Iodine isn’t an allergen.
-It does not trigger an allergic reaction because it is found naturally in the body.
-It also occurs in some food sources, such as fish.
+First, it's important to understand that iodine isn’t an allergen.
+Iodine is found naturally in the body, so it doesn't trigger an allergic reaction.
 Iodine is a mineral that all humans need.
 If anything, iodine helps prevent allergic reactions.

 So, why do some people have severe reactions when having a CT-scan that contains an iodine-based contrast agent?
 Or, when eating shellfish high in iodine?
 Most of the time, the result is due to something else.

 Iodine Allergy Myth 1: Shellfish

 Shellfish reactions are often due to the proteins in the fish rather than the iodine.
 The high iodine content in shellfish often leads people to believe that their results are due to the mineral when its more likely caused by one of four proteins present in seafood.

 With IV contrast solutions, the reaction could even be a physiological reaction of the IV contrast, not an allergy.
 One way to tell if it is a physiological response, is if the reaction consists of a warm sensation, vomiting, or nausea.
 These reactions are more likely to be physiological responses than allergic reactions.